foodcoopshop/foodcoopshop.github.io/en/installation-details.md

 ## Installation
 This is the installation for using the software "as is".
 If you want to contribute to this project, please follow the developers installation in the project's [README.md]({{site.repo_url}}/blob/master/README.md).

-If you have questions please drop me an email: office@foodcoopshop.com (Mario)
+If you have questions please drop Mario an email: office@foodcoopshop.com

 ### Requirements
 * Server connected to internet with root access / sudo and cronjobs